Basel Chamber Orchestra

 Our mission statement

-Our musicians
+The musicians

-We embody an artistically self-determined organisation with individualists who are also strong as team players.
+We embody an artistically self-determined organisation with individualists who are strong as team players.
 As an orchestra, we build on values such as respect, fairness and friendship.

-Our audience
+The audience

 Our circle of friends

-Encounter and mediation
+Encounter and communication

-Our sponsors, foundations and subsidy providers
+Sponsors, foundations and subsidy providers

 Our goals

-Our sound
+The sound

-Our programmes
+The programmes

 Members of the Basel Chamber Orchestra